 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here intestines prolapse is often associated with diarrhea, tiredness and hemorrhoids in the pattern “Qi Collapsing or Qi Sinking”.
+For instance here intestines prolapse is often associated with listlessness, shortness of breath and weak voice in the pattern “Qi Collapsing or Qi Sinking”.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of intestines prolapse we’ve identified that a herbal formula called Bu Zhong Yi Qi Tang can help treat the patterns behind the symptom.